BANNER IMAGE: CORYMBIA INTERMEDIA (PINK BLOODWOOD, TEWANTIN NATIONAL PARK, SE OLD

 Objectivity

 Whilst the client pays for the consultant’s advice and report, the consultant ecologist is legally required to provide objective advice rather than advocacy for the client.
-Biased reporting is now grounds for disciplinary action against an accredited consultant.
+Biased reporting is now grounds for disciplinary action against a consultant.

 If you require advocacy for your proposal, this is best obtained through a planning and development firm that will compile all aspects of your application and submit it to Council with arguments as to why it should be approved.